Jilu Mandarin

-Jilu or Ji–Lu Mandarin, formerly known as Beifang Mandarin "Northern Mandarin", is a dialect of Mandarin Chinese spoken in the Chinese provinces of Hebei (Jì) and the western part of Shandong (Lǔ) and Xunke, Tangwang & Jiayin counties of Heilongjiang.
+Jilu or Ji–Lu Mandarin, formerly known as Beifang Mandarin "Northern Mandarin", is a dialect of Mandarin Chinese spoken in the Chinese provinces of Hebei (冀, Jì) and the western part of Shandong (魯, Lǔ) and Xunke, Tangwang & Jiayin counties of Heilongjiang.
 Its name is a combination of the abbreviated names of the two provinces, which derive from ancient local provinces.
 The names are combined as Ji–Lu Mandarin.

 Although these areas are near Beijing, Ji–Lu has a different accent and many lexical differences from the Beijing dialect, which is the basis for Standard Chinese, the official national language.
 There are three dialect groups: Bao–Tang, Shi–Ji, and Cang–Hui.

 People from the eastern part of Shandong, or the Jiaodong Peninsula, speak Jiaoliao Mandarin.